gshipley/enterprise_training/AdminTraining.md

 	# yum install activemq activemq-client

-You will notice that is will also install any of the dependendicies required for the packages if you don’t already have them.
-Notebally, java 1.6 and the libraries for use with the ruby programming language.
+You will notice that is will also install any of the dependencies required for the packages if you don’t already have them.
+Notably, java 1.6 and the libraries for use with the ruby programming language.

 ##**Configure ActiveMQ**